Mechthild Rawert

-Early life and career
+Early life and education

 Rawert was born in Coesfeld, North Rhine-Westphalia.
 She holds a degree in adult education from the Free University of Berlin.

 Political career

 Rawert was a member of the German Bundestag from 2005 until 2017.
 During that time, she served on the Committee on Health (2005–2017) and the Committee on Food and Agriculture (2005–2009).
 In addition to her committee assignments, she chaired the German-Maltese Parliamentary Friendship Group from 2014 until 2017.

 Also from 2014 until 2018, Rawert was a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 In the Assembly, she serves on the Sub-Committee on Disability and Inclusion.

 In 2020, Rawert returned to parliament when she succeeded Eva Högl who had resigned her seat.
 In parliament, she briefly served on the Committee on Legal Affairs and Consumer Protection.

-In the negotiations to form a coalition government between the Christian Democratic Union (CDU) and the SPD under the leadership of Kai Wegner following Berlin’s 2023 state elections, Rawert was part of her party’s delegation to the working group on labour and social affairs, co-chaired by Ottilie Klein and Lars Düsterhöft.
+In the negotiations to form a coalition government between the Christian Democratic Union (CDU) and the SPD under the leadership of Kai Wegner following Berlin's 2023 state elections, Rawert was part of her party's delegation to the working group on labour and social affairs, co-chaired by Ottilie Klein and Lars Düsterhöft.